WordPress/gutenberg/CONTRIBUTING.md

 ## Releasing

 This repository uses [lerna](https://lernajs.io) to manage and release the packages.
 Lerna automatically releases all the outdated packages.
-To check which packages are outdated and will be released, type `lerna updated`.
+To check which packages are outdated and will be released, type `npx lerna updated`.

 ### Development release